chrisdecrypted/cmurray21/README.md

 ## Note about GitHub Map
 You may notice some white space on the heat map.
 Do not panic.

 This reflects time that I was working 2 full-time jobs and attending college.
-FYI I was writing software, but not commiting repos.
+TL/DR: I was writing software, but not commiting repos.